 We first characterized the divergence of AS between two reciprocal crosses hybrids (BTF3 and TBF3), which were obtained from the self-crossing of respective reciprocal crosses hybrids of M. amblycephala (2n = 48) ´ C. alburnus (2n = 48) [20, 21].
-The genotype of chimeric offspring was determined as the allodiploid (2n = 48) with a 1:1 subgenome ratio by chromosome number and 45S rDNA characteristics , in which the two types of 45S rRNA were detected and belonged to species-specific sequences of M. amblycephala and C. alburnus, respectively (Additional file 1: Table S1).
-The expression of mitochondrial genes in the two reciprocal crosses hybrids was considered to be identical to that of the respective inbred female parents based on transcriptome mapped reads (Additional file 2: Table S2).
+The genotype of chimeric offspring was determined as the allodiploid (2n = 48) with a 1:1 subgenome ratio with chromosome number and 45S rDNA characteristics , in which the two types of 45S rRNA were detected and belonged to species-specific sequences of M. amblycephala and C. alburnus, respectively (Additional file 1: Table S1).
+The expression of mitochondrial genes in the two reciprocal crosses hybrids was considered to be identical to that of the respective inbred female parents based on the mapped reads of transcriptome (Additional file 2: Table S2).

 Characteristic differences of the two subgenomes

 For the two inbred parental genomes (1.09 Gb in BSB and 1.02 Gb in TC), the distributions of exon numbers and CDS lengths were obtained from 20,131 orthologous gene pairs (Additional file 3: Fig. S1).
 The average exon number in each gene was 8.83 in BSB and 9.64 in TC, while the average CDS length was 1525 bp in BSB and 1654 bp in TC.
-Focusing on the same characteristic in two parental genomes, the same exon number was found in 11,414 genes, and the same CDS length was detected in 6832 genes.
+Focusing on same characteristic in the two parental genomes, the same exon number was found in 11,414 genes, and the same CDS length was detected in 6832 genes.
 Analysis of these results showed significant differences in exon number (p < 0.001) and CDS length (p < 0.001).
 Furthermore, strong associations with exon number and CDS length were detected in BSB (r = 0.7435) and TC (r = 0.7768) (all p < 0.0001 for Pearson correlation coefficients).

 Obtaining of long length transcripts and Gene Ontology Analysis